sahamed1982/P6-hotsauces/README.md

 This project was generated with Node.js

 # To launch Backend
-1. npm install
+1. Run npm install
-2. nodemon server
+2. Run nodemon server

 # To launch Frontend
+1. Run npm install

-1. npm start
+2. Run npm start